robert7/kindle-flashcards/README.md

 .. work in progress..

+* Version 0.1
-Currently mainly for private use.
+** indented mainly for private use... so basically just one "happy path is implemented"